bcgov/mds/docs/verifiable_credentials.md

 Happy Path UX Flow

-1. A user in minespace can create a connection invitation, this connection will be directly related to the `party` record of the permitee.
+1. A user in Minespace can create a connection invitation, this connection will be directly related to the `party` record of the permittee.
-1. The user then copies the connection invitation out of minespace
+1. The user then copies the connection invitation from Minespace
 1. The user then provides that connection invitation to their company's digital wallet solution

 - The Company's wallet will use the `did-exchange` protocol to establish a connection with the `CHIEF PERMITTING OFFICER OF MINES` (CPO) wallet used by Core.